INFO-201/m11-r-markdown/exercise-1/README.md

 ![completed movie review report](imgs/complete.png)

-Begin by creating a new R Markdown file called `index.Rmd`, and do the following:
+You'll work in the file called `index.Rmd`.

 ## Code block
 In an R code block that is _executed but not displayed_ to the user, you should do the following: